chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/visual-testing.md

 Visual bugs are the unintentional errors in your UIs appearance that make it look untrustworthy.
 They’re the regressions that are easy to eyeball but that common testing methods can’t catch.

-Most tests are intended to verify logic.
-Which makes sense.
-You run a function, get its output and check whether it's correct or not.
+Most tests are intended to verify logic, which makes sense: you run a function, get its output and check whether it's correct or not.
 Computers are great at verifying data.
 But what about how something looks?

 Well, there are two layers to this problem.